Our Team

 Yvonne Meredith

-Early Childhood Educator and Indigenous Youth Leader
+Early Childhood Educator & Indigenous Youth Leader

 Yvonne is mother of five children, married for over 12 years and a Graduate of Child Education.
 Doing something brave and bold helps you to believe that you are capable of facing those fears, and can overcome anything life throws at you.
 Yvonne is keen on doing this work, to empower others to have that same boldness, to be brave, and to overcome their fears and vulnerabilities.